Is Larch Mountain Road open?

 Larch Mountain Road is the highest road in Multnomah County’s jurisdiction, reaching an altitude of 4055 feet in east county.

-Each winter, the county closes public access to recreation areas off upper Larch Mountain Road by installing a snow gate near milepost 10.
+In winter, the county closes public access to recreation areas off upper Larch Mountain Road by installing a snow gate near milepost 10.
 The gate prevents drivers from getting stuck in the snow at upper elevations and reduces snow removal costs in this non-residential area.
-Due to the Eagle Creek Fire, the road is closed at milepost 6, near SE Red Elder Drive, near the last residence on the road.
+Due to the Eagle Creek Fire, the road is currently closed near the milepost 10 snow gate.
 Offroad areas near Larch Mountain Road are also closed due to the fire.
-The upper portion of the road is closed due to environmental damage and safety risks related to last year's fire.
+The upper portion of the road is closed due to environmental damage and safety risks related to the fire.

 Normally, the upper section of the road reopens for recreational users in late spring at the end of the snow season.
 Reopening the gate provides vehicle access all the way to the view parking lot at milepost 14.5 and the walking trail to Sherrard Point.